bebyx/runepal/README.md

   cherish the tradition.
 ```

-You can list the whole Elder Futhark, output rune data in CSV format.
+Also, you can list the whole Elder Futhark and output rune data in CSV format.

 ```bash
 ~$ rnp help